© Crown copyright 2020

 This publication is licensed under the terms of the Open Government Licence v3.0 except where otherwise stated.
 To view this licence, visit nationalarchives.gov.uk/doc/open-government-licence/version/3 or write to the Information Policy Team, The National Archives, Kew, London TW9 4DU, or email: firstname.lastname@example.org.

 Where we have identified any third party copyright information you will need to obtain permission from the copyright holders concerned.

 This publication is available at https://www.gov.uk/government/publications/covid-19-decontamination-in-non-healthcare-settings/covid-19-decontamination-in-non-healthcare-settings

-Experience of new coronaviruses (SARS-CoV and MERS-CoV) has been used to inform this guidance.
-The risk of infection depends on many factors, including:
+The risk of coronavirus (COVID-19) infection depends on many factors, including:

 - the amount of virus shed from the individual

 - the time the individual spent in the setting

 - the time since the individual was last in the setting